0chain/zwalletcli/README.md

 ## Architecture

-`zwallet` works with any 0chain network by setting the network's 0dns on `~/.zcn/config.yaml`.

-Besides the config file, `zwallet` also uses the wallet details located at `~/.zcn/wallet.json` (by default).
-If no wallet exist yet, the CLI will preemptively create it before doing the command requested.
+`zwallet` is configurable to work with any 0chain network.
+It uses a config file and a wallet file stored locally on the filesystem.

+For most of its transactional commands, `zwallet` uses the `0dns` to discover the network nodes, then submits the transaction(s) requested to the miners, and finally waits the confirmation on the sharders.

 ![alt text](docs/architecture.png "Architecture")

-For most of its transactional commands, `zwallet` will use the `0dns` to get the nodes, then sends the transaction(s) requested to the miners, and finally waits the confirmation on the sharders.

 ## Getting started